sa-g-e/gobin/README.md

 it also gave me an excuse to try make something in go
 ## Features

-- create pastes that expire
+- create pastes w/expiration
-- view pastes if you have its link
+- view pastes with link
 - (sort of) automatic deletion of expired of pastes
+- auto syntax highlighting
+- no database
 - lightweight - 38kb
-- no database

 ## Installation